-Volunteers typically work from Monday to Friday for a total of six hours per day, on three different Programs.
-Two hours in the morning at one Program, two hours after lunch at another Program and two hours in the afternoon at the final Program – taking beaks in between for lunch, chai and lesson preparation at the iSpiice Volunteer House.
+Volunteers typically work from Monday to Friday for a total of 4- 5 hours per day, on two different Programs.
+Two hours in the morning at one Program and two hours after lunch at another Program.
+Taking breaks in between for lunch, chai and lesson preparation at the iSpiice Volunteer House.

 iSpiice Volunteer Programs focus on education, care and empowerment.
-These are carried out in various partner centres such as Schools, Child Care Centres, Slum Housing, Work Groups and so on.
+These are carried out in various partner centers such as Schools, Child Care Centers, Slum Housing, Work Groups and so on.
 While the requirements of each community group will differ there are some common activities that we offer for our volunteers and of course the communities we support.

 There are no specific educational requirements for our Programs (except those working in Health Care) and anyone with a heart to help is welcome.
 Proficiency in English is required and volunteers should be patient, compassionate, committed and willing to learn.